The Blue Room is an essential Curacao experience that is now one of the coolest and most talked about experiences in the entire Caribbean.

 But the story of the Blue Room begins not as a dive site.
 It originally appealed to antsy divers as a perfect place to go off-gas between scuba forays into the nearby Mushroom Forest and is easily explored by snorkelers and once you duck under the narrow opening, the small cavern opens-up to an air-filled chamber, complete with tiny bats.
 Only about 20-feet deep, it was a perfect jaunt between dives, and a good breath could take almost anyone to the bottom.

-Now, more than just an afterthought, The Blue Room is an essential Curaçao experience.
+Now, more than just an afterthought, this is an essential Curaçao experience.
 And, that light, unforgettable.